centiservice/mats3_site/_docs/C-patterns-01-work-queues.md

 So, say you have a heap of outstanding, not-fulfilled orders.
 You then get some new information, possibly incoming products, which makes a bunch of these orders fulfillable.

-Say 10 000 orders became fulfullable at the same time, and you now need to start a process for each of them, which will span multiple services.
+Say 10 000 orders became fulfullable at the same time, and you now need to start a process for each of them, where the processes will consist of multiple stages spanning multiple services.

 If you were using HTTP as your interservice communications, you would most probably _not_ fire up 10k threads and do them all at once.
 You would rather pick e.g. 10 of them and run these in parallel (or better yet, batch them, but that's